SCHWANNOMA TUMORS

 What are the Typical Symptoms of Schwannoma Tumors?

-Typically, schwannomas don’t show symptoms until they are large enough to push on the nearby nerves.
-The region that the damaged nerve controls may occasionally cause you discomfort.
-Other typical symptoms include:
+Schwannomas often hide symptoms until they grow large enough to press nerves.
+The affected nerve region may cause discomfort.
+Common symptoms include:

 What Causes a Schwannoma?